 Credit Suisse Maternity and Paternity Leave Policies

-Credit Suisse offers 20 weeks of paid maternity leave, 0 weeks of unpaid maternity leave, 12 weeks of paid paternity leave and 8 weeks of unpaid paternity leave.
+Credit Suisse offers 20 weeks of paid maternity leave, 1 weeks of paid paternity leave and 19 weeks of unpaid paternity leave.
 This information is based on anonymous tips submitted by employees.

 Tips & Comments